rohitverma1986/nodejs/README.md

 What is it all about?
  Its a simple node app that shows usage of various node modules( http, url, queryString, fs etc.)
  Its home page show a review form, that accepts user name and her/his review .
-Once review is posted by any visitor, it is just displayed in next page and stored in a file on server as well. in later commits we will see db conectivity and other advance features branch-wise.
+ Once review is posted by any visitor, it is just displayed in next page and stored in a file within review folder on server as well.
+ In later commits we will see db conectivity and other advance features branch-wise.

 Thankyou!